Archdiocese issues liturgical directives for coronavirus prevention

 In addition to observing the liturgical directives, the archdiocese recommends practicing good hygiene to prevent the spread of the virus.
 This includes such practices as washing hands frequently or using hand sanitizer, coughing into a tissue or elbow, and cleaning commonly used surfaces.

+"This is a situation that warrants consideration but not great concern at this point.
+More (of) the focus should be placed on planning and educating oneself through access to the appropriate resources, such as the CDC and the DPH," Joseph McEnness, executive director of the archdiocese's Office of Risk Management, said March 3.

-The archdiocese also recommends checking the websites of the Centers for Disease Control, Boston Children's Hospital, and the Massachusetts Department of Public Health for updates on the emerging situation.
-Links to these websites and information about the coronavirus can be found on the archdiocese website, www.bostoncatholic.org.
+The archdiocese recommends checking the websites of the Centers for Disease Control, Boston Children's Hospital, and the Massachusetts Department of Public Health for updates on the emerging situation.
+Links to these websites and information about the coronavirus can be found on the archdiocese website: www.bostoncatholic.org.

+"We recognize that we're neither a health care provider nor a public health agency.
+And so what we're really doing is making it easy for folks to access those authorities," MC Sullivan, chief healthcare ethicist for the archdiocese, said March 3.

 CommentComments Policy